 - The terrain is rocky and steep so make sure to wear sturdy shoes.

-- A map is not really required since the Kilauea Iki path is well-marked.
+- A map is not really required since the Kilauea Iki trail path is well-marked.
 On the crater floor the aha (stacked rocks) mark the trail.
 This guide is pretty interesting since it points out some features you might otherwise easily miss.

 Best time of day to hike the Kilauea Iki Trail